CTSRD-CHERI/cheribsd-getting-started/src/morello-firmware/README.md

-If you find that your SD Card no longer has a correct partition table (for example, if like the author you have written an installer image over it by accident) you will need to restore it to the original state with a FAT16 formated volume named M1SDP.
+If you find that your SD Card no longer has a correct partition table (for example, if like the author you have written an installer image over it by accident) you will need to restore it to the original state with a FAT formated volume named M1SDP.
 The mechanism for creating such a filesystem will vary by OS.
-After you have created the FAT16 filesystem, follow the instruction above to copy the firmware into place and install it.
+After you have created the FAT filesystem, follow the instruction above to copy the firmware into place and install it.

 ### Linux

-On Linux the following commands will create and format the FAT16 partition:
+On Linux the following commands will create and format the FAT32 partition:

 ```
 parted /dev/sdX mktable msdos
-parted /dev/sdX mkpart primary fat16 0% 100%
+parted /dev/sdX mkpart primary fat32 0% 100%
-mkfs.msdos -F 16 /dev/sdX1
+mkfs.msdos /dev/sdX1
 ```

 In this command `/dev/sdX` should be replaced by the path to the SD Card